Breast Cancer

 • 35%, Loss of appetite

-Targeted Therapy in Women With BRCA Gene Mutations
+Targeted Therapy for Women With BRCA Gene Mutations

 Women with BRCA mutations inherit them, they are present at birth.
 Most mutations that initiate breast cancer occur during life, are not present at birth and not inherited.
 The function of the BRCA gene is to help repair damaged DNA throughout the body.
 There are other repair proteins that are also able to repair damaged DNA.
 One is the PARP protein, poly (ADP-Ribose) polymerase that acts by a different mechanism to repair damaged DNA.